What Was Anne Rice Net Worth When She Died?

 Anne Rice’s House: The Famous New Orleans Mansions

 After Stan’s death, Rice purchased a six-bedroom home in Rancho Mirage, California in late 2005, relocating permanently in 2006 to be closer to Christopher in Los Angeles.
-The California property represented a different kind of lifestyle, less Gothic splendor, more quiet proximity to family during her final chapter.
+The California property represented a quieter chapter, less Gothic splendor and more proximity to family in her final years.

 Why Did Anne Rice Leave New Orleans?